Updated: May 12th, 2022

 Conclusion

 Never before has the role of nutrition been more important in improving both individual and community health.
-As leaders in their field, Doctors of Clinical Nutrition are able to help people identify the root causes of their disease symptoms, understand how their environment and lifestyle influences their well-being, and learn how a holistic and personalized approach to nutrition can optimize their quality of life.
-Successful DCN candidates are also able to advance the field of nutrition as a whole, both as researchers and as educational leaders who can guide future professionals into an exciting and growing career.
+As leaders in their field, Doctors of Clinical Nutrition are able to expand the types of clients and cases they work with, including individuals with complex clinical conditions.
+DCN graduates help people identify the root causes of their disease symptoms, understand how their environment and lifestyle influence their well-being, and learn how a holistic and personalized approach to nutrition can optimize their quality of life.
+DCN graduatesare also able to advance the field of nutrition as a whole, both as researchers and as educational leaders who can guide future professionals into an exciting and growing career.

 Contact MUIH today to learn more about our DCN program, apply now, or register for one of our Doctor of Clinical Nutrition Program Webinars!